mszel/ds_lectures/README.md

-# dshumphrey
+# DS lectures
-Codes related to dshumphrey.io 's posts.
-All projects are located in separate root folders.
+Demo projects and codes related to my presentations and training videos.